 Rational and irrational numbers exhibit distinct mathematical properties:

 - Closure under arithmetic operations: The set of rational numbers is closed under addition, subtraction, multiplication, and division (except by zero).
-This means that performing any of these operations on two rational numbers will always result in another rational number.
-However, the set of irrational numbers is not closed under these operations.
-For example, √2 + (-√2) = 0, which is a rational number.
+In plain terms, performing any of these operations on two rational numbers will always result in another rational number.
+On the flip side, the set of irrational numbers is not closed under these operations.
+As an example, √2 + (-√2) = 0, which is a rational number.

 - Density: Both rational and irrational numbers are dense in the real number line.
-This means that between any two rational numbers, there exists another rational number, and between any two irrational numbers, there exists another irrational number.
+So in practice, between any two rational numbers, there exists another rational number, and between any two irrational numbers, there exists another irrational number.

 - Countability: The set of rational numbers is countable, meaning its elements can be put into a one-to-one correspondence with the natural numbers.
 In contrast, the set of irrational numbers is uncountable, meaning it is "larger" than the set of rational numbers in a mathematical sense.
 This implies that there are infinitely more irrational numbers than rational numbers.